damgina/nzdapp-7a2e1/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    subtitle: Accounting & Asset management with the worlds leading
+    subtitle: "Accounting & Asset management now\_ by the worlds best in class bleeding edge technology, A.I. & blockchain"
     content: >-
       App Land combines your work and home calendars with all your task management tools into one seamless experience controlled by a single app